This is one all-volunteer team that I am extremely proud of. We spent the year doubling down on community outreach.

-The Science of Effective Greenhouse Gas Reductions According to research presented in the October 2020 Driving Down Emissions report from Smart Growth America1, transportation accounts for the largest share of carbon emissions...Read MoreMay 27, 2021
+Post updated April 19th 2023 to include new METRO proposals Greenhouse Gas Reductions Require Public Transit According to research presented in the October 2020 Driving Down Emissions report from Smart Growth America1,...Read MoreMay 27, 2021

 Celebration at Pinto Lake on Friday, May 28th from 5-7pm.Read MoreMay 27, 2021

 Update from the Chair